Frequently Asked Questions: Surrogacy | New Hampshire

 It’s important to keep in mind that this is an incredibly rare scenario.
 However, it is strongly recommended that you work with an attorney before the pregnancy is established, in order to structure your arrangement to limit this possibility.

-Q:Our surrogate is already pregnant, but we didn’t realize we had to proceed with the pre-conception order process before the pregnancy was established.
+Q:Our surrogate is already pregnant, but we didn’t realize we had to comply with certain legal requirements before the pregnancy was established.
 Is it too late for us to obtain a parentage order to establish our rights?

-There are alternative methods that could be used to establish your parental rights.
-Please call our office so we can help you select the method best suited to your situation.
+A prebirth order may still be an option for you.
+If not, there are alternative methods that could be used to establish your parental rights.
+Please contact the Law Office of Catherine Tucker to learn about the parentage options best suited to your situation.